STAPM/qalyr/README.md

 `qalyr` is a package for estimating health state utility values.

-The **inputs** are the raw survey data files for each year.

-The **processes** applied by the functions in `qalyr` give options to:

-1. Read tobacco and alcohol related variables and the information on individual characteristics that we use in our analyses.
-2. Clean alcohol consumption data, applying assumptions about beverage size and alcohol content.
-3. Clean data on current smoking and smoking history.
-4. Clean data on individual characteristics including age, sex, ethnicity, economic status, family, health and income.
-5. Multiply impute missing data.
-6. Summarise categorical variables using proportions, considering survey design.

-The **output** of these processes is a cleaned dataset that is ready for further analysis.
-This dataset can be saved so that you don’t need to run the cleaning processes in `qalyr` each time you want to use the cleaned data.

 ## Installation

 `qalyr` is currently available only to members of the project team (but